 Practically, no electronic or electrical circuit behaves like our fictitious circuit.
-There are no purely resistive components (even resistors show some reactance), no ideal voltage sources and no ideal current sources.
+There are no purely resistive components (even resistors show some reactance), ideal voltage sources, or ideal current sources.
 Even if a resistive circuit is powered by a constant voltage source or constant current source, it passes through a transient state before reaching a fixed, stable state.
-So, all circuits and their components on the application of a voltage or current, experience change in voltage or current through them.
-A circuit may reach a stable state only after some time.
+So, all circuits and their components on the application of a voltage or current experience voltage or current changes through them.
+A course may reach a stable state only after some time.

 DC circuits & DC signals

 Broadly, electrical signals can be classified as DC and AC signals.
-Any voltage or current source is a two-terminal device with the possibility of conducting current in two directions in any circuit.
+Any voltage or current source is a two-terminal device that can conduct current in two directions in any circuit.
 A DC circuit is a circuit in which current flows only in one direction from the voltage or current source driving it.
-So, DC signals can be defined as electrical signals which have a fixed polarity and in which voltage and current changes only in one direction.
+So, DC signals can be defined as electrical signals with a fixed polarity and in which voltage and current change only in one direction.
 There is no reverse of polarity or change in the direction of current across the source driving the circuit.

 AC circuits & AC signals

-A voltage source that supplies voltage in which polarity keeps on reversing alternatively is called AC voltage source.
+A voltage source that supplies voltage in which polarity keeps on reversing alternatively is called an AC voltage source.
 Similarly, a current source that supplies current in which the direction keeps on alternating is called an AC source.
-A circuit powered by AC voltage source or an AC source has a reversal of voltage polarity and direction of current alternatively.
-Such circuits, in which voltage and current keeps on changing direction periodically are called AC circuits.
-An AC signal can be defined as an electrical signal, in which, voltage polarity and direction of current keeps on alternating periodically.
+A circuit powered by an AC voltage source or an AC source has a reversal of voltage polarity and trend of current alternatively.
+Such circuits, where voltage and current keep changing direction periodically, are called AC circuits.
+An AC signal can be defined as an electrical signal in which voltage polarity and current direction keep alternating periodically.
 The voltage and current rise to a peak value, drop to zero reversing direction, again rise to a peak value in the opposite direction, and then drop to zero, reversing direction.
 This continues until the signal remains live.

 Signals, DC circuits & AC circuits

 The changing magnitude (and direction) of voltage and current are all for the sake of good.
 If signals do not change with time, they are of no practical use.
 After all, electronics is all about processing electrical signals.
 DC circuits process electrical signals in which voltage and/or current changes only in one direction.
-AC circuits process electrical signals in which voltage and current not only change in magnitude but also keep on changing direction alternatively.
+AC circuits process electrical signals in which voltage and current change in magnitude and keep on changing direction alternatively.

 More opposition to current: capacitance & inductance

-Similar electronic materials and components show some natural opposition to the flow of current.
+Similar electronic materials and components show some natural opposition to current flow.
 This is defined by “resistance.”
-They also show opposition to any change in magnitude and direction of the current.
+They also oppose any change in magnitude and direction of the current.
 This is defined as “inductance”.
-The inductance comes from opposing magnetic field induced in electronic materials and components in response to changing or alternating current.
+The inductance comes from an opposing magnetic field induced in electronic materials and components in response to changing or alternating current.

-Similarly, electronic materials and components show opposition to current due to opposing electrical field induced due to retaining or storing of charge carriers by them.
+Similarly, electronic materials and components show opposition to current due to opposing electrical fields induced due to retaining or storing of charge carriers by them.
 This is defined as “capacitance.”
-The resistance remains present in DC as well as AC circuits and show similar signal behavior to DC and AC signals.
-The inductance and capacitance are shown by only AC circuits or DC circuits with pulsating DC signals.
+The resistance remains present in DC and AC circuits and shows similar signal behavior to DC and AC signals.
+Only AC or DC circuits with pulsating DC signals show the inductance and capacitance.
 In DC circuits involving constant DC signals, inductance and capacitance are not much significant (and are also unwanted).

-While resistance dissipates electrical energy in the form of heat, inductance and capacitance temporarily stores electrical energy in the form of magnetic and electrical fields respectively and give it back to the circuit again in the form of electrical energy.
-So, there is no loss of energy due to inductance or capacitance, unlike in case of resistance.
+While resistance dissipates electrical energy in the form of heat, inductance and capacitance temporarily store electrical energy in the form of magnetic and electrical fields, respectively, and give it back to the circuit again in the form of electrical power.
+So, there is no energy loss due to inductance or capacitance, unlike in the case of resistance.

-Capacitance is the property of an electronic material or component by which it can temporarily store electrical charge in it.
-Capacitance is defined as the amount of charge stored by an electronic entity per unit volt of applied potential difference.
+Capacitance is the property of electronic material or components by which it can temporarily store electrical charge.
+Capacitance is the amount of charge stored by an electronic entity per unit volt of applied potential difference.